The RFORCE Index is an comprehensive performance metric created by RFORCE, which:

 All Roles: Excellence Award, Amaze Award

-Coaches: attributed all of their team’s EPs points in that season
+Coaches: attributed all of their team’s points in that season

 For Countries and Organizations, the attribution is also made by combining Team data with RFORCE data.
 A country or organization’s RFORCE is determined in two steps: